medcharaf111/sysrequirements/README.md

 # Grid Project

-This is a C++ project that appears to be related to system diagnostics and game requirements, possibly using DirectX diagnostics (DxDiag).
+This is a C++ project built with Qt 6.8.1.
+The main purpose of this application is to compare the system's hardware to a given game's requirements.
+Game data is fetched through the RAWG and SteamAPI services.

 ## Project Structure
 - `DxDiagWorker.cpp/.h`: Handles DirectX diagnostic operations.